ReconCycle/raspberry_reconcycle_init/README.md

 ## System setup
 Plug board on HDMI display

-Install Rasperian or use preinstalled cars
+Install Rasperian or use preinstalled card

 Update system